 My Recommendation

 Mirror everything.
 Container images, Helm charts, Git repos.
-If it’s external, mirror it.
+If it lives outside your network, get a copy inside it.

 Document dependencies.
-Know exactly what your cluster needs from the outside world.
+Write down exactly what your cluster needs from the outside world, so future-you isn’t reverse-engineering it during an outage.

-Island mode isn’t about paranoia.
-It’s about understanding your dependencies.
-A system you can run offline is a system you truly understand.
+Island mode was never about paranoia.
+It’s about knowing your dependencies well enough to live without them, and a cluster you can run offline is one you genuinely understand.